MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/dialog/dialog-error-string-joker-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## Remarks

 The window is automatically sized to hold the longest line of text and total number of lines.
+By calling the method with an **empty** string the execution of AL code ends without displaying a message.

 ## Programming Guidelines